 Elliott Management Corp. stepped up pressure on defunct brokerage Lehman Brothers Inc., faulting a plan to sell a major asset to billionaire Wilbur Ross for what the hedge fund called an “artificially low” price.

-Elliott, a creditor of the brokerage, said the 34 percent stake in gas-tanker company Navigator Holdings Ltd. (NVIGF) is worth more than $100 million and is being offered to W.L.
+Elliott, a creditor of the brokerage, said the 34 percent stake in gas-tanker company Navigator Holdings Ltd. (NVIGF:US) is worth more than $100 million and is being offered to W.L.
 Ross & Co. without a proper bidding process because of a so-called poison pill.

 Trustee James Giddens should have challenged the poison pill, designed to protect Navigator from a hostile takeover, Elliott said in a filing in U.S. Bankruptcy Court in Manhattan.

 “The trustee could and should have demanded the details behind the board’s adoption and selective enforcement of the poison pill, lobbied other shareholders for support, challenged the board’s refusal to waive the poison pill for other potential buyers, and conditioned the sale on such an open waiver,” Elliott said in today’s filing.
 “The trustee, it seems, did none of these things.”